andgarriv/DP1--2023-2024-l4-4/README.md

 ```
 newman run '.\Postman Collection'
 ```
-5) To conclude, once the execution is finished, you will see the results of the tests.
+5) To conclude, once the execution is finished, you will see the results of the tests in the console.